 The recent World Health Organization (WHO) air pollution report puts 14 Indian cities in the list of 15 most polluted cities in the world.
 The list includes Delhi, Kanpur as well as Varanasi.
 This is a worrying factor for the citizens of the country, especially those living in these cities.
 The truth is that it is rather difficult to reduce air pollution unless there is conscious and concerted effort from the government as well as the citizens’ side.
 There are many contributing factors to the air pollution and curbing or eliminating them all is impossible.
 The best scenario would be to bring it down to the best possible levels.

 While there is not much we can do about the air purity outside, within the homes, we can certainly take a few steps to keep the air as pure as possible.
 There are of course air purifiers available now for purchase that can help us purify air and make it safe for breathing so that breathing issues and illnesses can be kept at bay.
-You can check out air purifiers in our webstore for more details on these.

 However, the bright side is that there are of course natural ways also, for purifying the air in our homes.
 Here are a few that you can try out.